Itch

 • Hormonal changes after the menopause.
 Many women at this stage of their lives experience itching, often associated with hot flushes, which are worse at night.
 Hormone replacement can produce a rapid improvement.

 • Changes in body chemistry.
 Most people having dialysis (artificial kidney) treatment get pruritus, although the reason for this is not certain.
-People with jaundice, in which the amount of bile salts in the circulation is abnormally high, usually get itching.
+People with liver disease and jaundice, in which the amount of bile salts in the circulation is abnormally high, usually get itching.

 • Reaction to water.
 Some people seem to develop an itch when their skin is in contact with water, regardless of its temperature.
 This is difficult to treat but may respond to treatment with ultraviolet (UV) light.